arundeep78/arctic_sea_ice/Readme.md

 - Sea Ice loss trend for countries by industry sectors
 - Sea Ice age trends over time

-**NONE: None of these are developed to be production ready applications.
+**NOTE: None of these are developed to be production ready applications.
 Just for education purposes.**

 # Configuration and run
 ## From local machine